ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

     if (! _myVariable) then { };

-This does not affect the comparision operator:
+This does not affect the comparison operator:
 ::

     if (_myVariable != _myOtherVariable) then { };